rsyncOSX/rsyncuidocs/content/en/blog/Verifyremote.md

 Currently, the function is being developed as a standalone application.
 Its continued use is essential, and it is preferable to utilize it independently rather than as a component of RsyncUI.

+Utilizing the rsync parameter `--itemize-changes` will result in increased output from rsync.
+This parameter instructs rsync to generate a summary of changes for each file or directory it processes.

 </div>

 ### The Remote Setup